naman-09/aerobook-project/README.md

 **Issue**: API not responding
 **Solution**: Check if backend server is running on port 5000

-## 📄 License

-This project is created for educational purposes.

 ## 👥 Contributors

 - Project created as a full-stack demonstration